Multilayer Codes for Synchronization from Deletions and Insertions: Introduction

+\item The construction of the two layer code and the encoding are described in Section \ref{sec:encoding}, and the list decoding algorithm in Section \ref{sec:decoding}.
+The performance of the list decoder is evaluated using numerical simulations in Section \ref{sec:simulation}.

+\item In Section \ref{sec:listsize}, we obtain a bound on the expected list size under certain assumptions.
+Though not tight, the bound gives insight into how the various code parameters affect the list size.

+\item In Section \ref{sec:dec_complexity}, we analyze the complexity of encoding and decoding.
+The list decoder consists of multiple steps, and the complexity of each step depends on the list size at the end of the previous step.
+For a fixed number of edits, the encoding complexity is linear and the decoding complexity is $O(n^3)$.
+However, this is based on a worst-case analysis that does not consider the effect of the VT constraints in reducing the list size.
+Our numerical experiments indicate that the decoding complexity is typically much lower.
+In Section \ref{subsec:GC_comp}, we compare the decoding complexity with that of the Guess and Check code via a numerical example.

+\item In Section \ref{sec:alt-dec}, we discuss an alternative decoder that does not require the parity-check constraints.
+Eliminating these constraints reduces per-symbol redundancy at the expense of a slightly larger average list size.

+\item In Section \ref{sec:ins:dec}, we extend the decoding algorithm to handle a combination of deletions and insertions.
+Section \ref{sec:conc} concludes the paper with a discussion of how the two-layer construction can be generalized to multiple layers. \end{itemize}

+Before we proceed, we emphasize that the code construction and its analysis throughout the paper is for the case where the number of edits $k$ is constant as $n$ grows.

-{\em Notation}: We denote scalars by lower-case letters and sequences by capital letters.
+\emph{Notation}: We denote scalars by lower-case letters and sequences by capital letters.
 We denote the subsequence of $X$, from index $i$ to index $j$, with $i<j$ by $X(i : j)=x_ix_{i+1}\cdots x_j$.
-Matrices are denoted by bold capitals.
-We use brackets for merging sequences, so $X=[X_1,\cdots,X_u]$ is a super-sequence defined by concatenating the sequences $X_1,\cdots,X_u$.
+Matrices are denoted by boldfaced capitals.
+We use brackets for merging sequences, so $X=[X_1,\cdots,X_u]$ is a super-sequence defined by concatenating sequences $X_1,\cdots,X_u$.
+Logarithms with base $2$ unless otherwise mentioned.